ProjectPythia/projectpythia.github.io/portal/index.md

 ## Project Pythia

 :::{image} _static/images/backgrounds/pexels-jeff-stapleton-5792818.jpg
-:caption: Photo by Jeff Stapleton from Pexels
+:alt: Photo by Jeff Stapleton from Pexels
 :::

 An education and training hub for the geoscientific Python community